Virginia Tech–West Virginia football rivalry: Early games

 The first game between West Virginia and Virginia Polytechnic took place in 1912, but the teams started playing consistently in 1973.
 When head coach Frank Beamer began leading the Hokies to success in the 1990s, the rivalry soon elevated.

 The first big game of the rivalry came in 1974.
 Both teams were wrapping up losing seasons in Blacksburg, but neither thought the game would be so hard-fought.
-Former West Virginia head coach Bobby Bowden even received an unsportsmanlike conduct penalty against him for arguing a personal foul that cost the Mountaineers 30 yards.
+Then West Virginia head coach Bobby Bowden even received an unsportsmanlike conduct penalty against him for arguing a personal foul that cost the Mountaineers 30 yards.
 The game featured a 99-yard interception return and an 85-yard touchdown run for Artie Owens and the Mountaineers.
 The Hokies had two chances to hit a game-winning field goal, after a penalty on West Virginia, but missed both and lost 22–21.
 Only a year later, West Virginia picked up a hard-fought 10–7 win which ended with a Mountaineer game-winning field goal.

 In 1979, West Virginia capped one of the greatest comebacks in the rivalry's history.
 Down 23–6 at halftime, the Mountaineers rallied behind quarterback Oliver Luck and his four second-half touchdowns to pull out a 34–23 come-from-behind victory.

 1980s

 After West Virginia pulled off the comeback in 1979, the Hokies up-ended new head coach Don Nehlen at West Virginia.
 The Hokies, who eventually made it to the Peach Bowl, thrashed the legendary coach's team 34–11.
 Virginia Tech runningback Cyrus Lawrence ran for 173 yards, the most ever by a Virginia Tech back in the series.
-A defensive struggle in 1984 also highlighted the early 80s contests.
+A defensive struggle in 1984 also highlighted the early 1980s contests.
 The game was won by the Mountaineers 14–7, despite being outgained 339–240 by Virginia Tech.

 In 1988, en route to the first undefeated regular season in school history, West Virginia won against the Hokies 22–10.
 In the hardest game for the Mountaineers in that season, West Virginia battled six turnovers and 13 penalties to win.
 Former head coach Don Nehlen said about playing in Blacksburg, "Playing here is like airplane landings – any one you can walk away from is a good one."
 The following year, 1989, West Virginia lost a dramatic game to the Hokies, 12–10.
 The win was the first for Virginia Tech in Morgantown since 1967 (when coach Frank Beamer played for the Hokies) and the first time that the Hokies defeated a ranked Mountaineer team who was coming off of the undefeated '88 season.